The Plaza (West Palm Beach): Later years

 The five-foot-high letters spelling out the Trump Plaza name atop the buildings were removed beginning in 1993, for maintenance.
 After suspicions of a permanent removal of the name, residents voted 95 to 74 to restore the lettering.
 Trump then volunteered to pay for the cost of having the signs restored.

-In December 2015, residents began a petition to change the name of the property back to The Plaza.
-The petition was started after Trump, during his U.S. presidential campaign, called for a ban on Muslims entering the United States.
-Later that month, the five-member condominium board of directors rejected the petition, which was believed to have been organized by three residents.
-The board released a statement reading: "Within the continental United States there are dozens of high-rise office towers and residential condominiums with the Trump name.
-They all command prices and rentals per square foot that are 10 to 20 percent higher than similar properties in their respective markets.
-Let's not allow politics to enter our very comfortable lives here at Trump Plaza.
-Your board of directors unanimously opposes any name change for Trump Plaza."

 The signs came down again in late 2017 as part of a planned exterior renovation.
 Upon completion in 2019, whether or not to reinstall the signs again became an issue.
 One consideration was that such signs were no longer "in vogue", with no other West Palm Beach condominium believed to have one.
 Cost was also a factor, as the original signs had not been salvageable and new signs could cost $75,000.
 In February 2020, residents voted 178-20 not to reinstall the signs.
 This did not change the name of the property, which officially remained Trump Plaza.

 On June 1, 2020, shortly after the George Floyd protests began, management removed the ground floor Trump Plaza signs out of "safety" concerns.
 In January 2021, following the United States Capitol attack by Trump supporters, the condominium board voted unanimously to change the legal name.
 More than 67 percent of residents voted in May 2021 to restore the original name, The Plaza.
 The condo association president said that the residents preferred a name that was "generic, low-key and didn't attract attention of any kind.
 Our original name of 'The Plaza' filled that need".
 Two other names considered were Lakeview Plaza and La Vue.
 The "Trump" name had been damaging property values, as it deterred some prospective buyers.
 By the time of the proposed name change, a $6 million renovation had been carried out on the property, including the roof, balconies, lobby, and pools.